Easy Blueberry Cobbler with Lemon Honey Sauce

 Simple recipes like this are my favorite, and I especially like baking and serving them in a cast iron skillet (now that I figured out how to care for it!).
 However, you can use an 8×8 or 9×9 inch baking pan if you don’t have a skillet.

-To make this, you’ll cook the lemon honey sauce first until it thickens and then mix about half of the sauce with the fresh or frozen blueberries (no need to defrost the frozen berries).
-Spread that in the bottom of your pan.
+Step 1: Make and cook the lemon honey sauce until it thickens.
+Mix about half of the sauce with the fresh (or frozen blueberries- no need to defrost).
+Spread the berry mixture in the bottom of your pan.

-Then simply mix up the topping ingredients and spread it over the blueberries before baking for about 35-40 minutes.
+Step 2: Mix up the topping ingredients and spread it over the blueberries.
+Sprinkle with raw sugar, if desired and bake for about 35-40 minutes.

 I always serve it with the lemon honey sauce, and we’ve enjoyed this with and without ice cream.
 It’s totally up to you.

-In my opinion, it’s the sauce that takes this blueberry cobbler WAY over the top of a regular cobbler.
+The lemon sauce is what takes this blueberry cobbler WAY over the top of a regular cobbler.
 Blueberries and lemon are a classic combination and this just solidifies that great pairing.

-I hope you try this soon and let me know what you think!
+I hope you try this soon and let me know what you think with a rating and review!

 Easy Blueberry Cobbler with Lemon Honey Sauce